espocrm/documentation/docs/administration/log.md

 Prints a backtrace when an exception is occurred.
 Note that in some cases an exception is caught within the application, the trace won't be printed in this case.

+!!! warning

-It is **not recommended** to enable trace printing on the production environment, as it may expose sensitive data to the log.
+    It is not recommended to enable trace printing on the production environment, as it may expose sensitive data to the log.
 In PHP 8.2 this problem is supposed to be solved.

 ## SQL queries